doing-science-to-stuff/ndt/README.md

  * *frame* - Current frame to be rendered (starting from zero).
  * *frames* - Total number of frames to be rendered.
  * *config* - A custom configuration string passed via the `-u` flag.

+Returns:
+ * Reserved

+---

+A third function `scene_cleanup` is optional, but provides means to cleanup any memory or other persistent resources that a scene might use to maintain state between frames.

+**int scene_cleanup();**

+The `scene_cleanup` function should free any additional persistent memory or other resources that the scene setup function may have allocated to maintain inter-frame state.
+This function will only be called once, after all frames have been rendered.
+If the scene doesn't allocate any persistent resources, this function can be omitted.

+Returns:
+ * Reserved

 #### Vectors